Tamim1236/Tamim1236/README.md

   I also worked on building an object detection pipeline that allows us to identify make/model of cars that connect to our chargers, using a USB camera installed in our chargers and python code deployed onto Jetson Nanos installed within the inner hardware of a given charger unit.
 - Currently, I am learning more about AI and lower level development and am spending most of my time dabbling with math and C.
-- Reach out if you'd ever like to chat!

 <br />